noells/subscription-system/README.md

 In order to properly work, the system needs three external services
 - MongoDB as database
 - RabbitMQ as message broker
-- FakeSMTP as mock smtp server
+- reachfive Fake SMTP as mock smtp server

 This software is used in form of Docker images